 Kirsten “Rosemarie” Wilhelm

-enigma. bright as the tea is reflective. matcha daily, more than a way of life, a way to live, to be alive. know no roles: plant, play with earthworms, fix forms, call you on the phone. let it grow, study the results. not learn to live, live to learn. favorite tea: what was packed this morning?
+Written by her boyfriend, Micah…” enigma. bright as the tea is reflective. matcha daily, more than a way of life, a way to live, to be alive. know no roles: plant, play with earthworms, fix forms, call you on the phone. let it grow, study the results. not learn to live, live to learn. favorite tea: what was packed this morning?”

-Nic built our hoophouse for us and he and I are strategizing about how to build more together….
+Nic built our hoophouse for us and he and we’re strategizing about how to build more together….